 The right of access shall also be understood as the right to obtain a copy of the personal data in clear language, in accordance with the content of the recordings, and in an understandable way in the case of automatic processing.

 The person responsible for the automatic processing of the personal data and the sub-contractor must take all the required technical steps to ensure that the data subject, their heirs, or their tutor may request by e-mail rectification, modification, correction, or deletion of their personal data.

 The data subject, their heirs, or their tutor is entitled to ask for rectification, completion, modification, clarification, updating, and deletion of personal data related to them when the data is inaccurate, incomplete, or equivocal.

-The Law provides for both civil and criminal sanctions for the processing or the transfer abroad without obtaining prior authorisation from the INPDP.
+The Law provides for both civil and criminal sanctions for the processing or the transfer abroad without obtaining prior authorization from the INPDP.

 There is no access to court judgments since there is no coordination between the INPDP and the Court.